Photo of Sheela Das

 Biography

-RECENT PROJECTS: TeachArtsOhio residency – Literacy through the Arts, Natividad Pagan International Newcomers Academy (Cleveland), Students in grades Pk-9 experienced creative songwriting, playwriting, puppetry and performance during a 120 day-long residency.
+Learning through the Arts, Natividad Pagan International Newcomers Academy (Cleveland), Students in grades Pk-9 experienced creative songwriting, playwriting, puppetry, and performance during a 120-day TeachArtsOhio residency.

 The award of this badge shows that the artist participated in a two-day workshop at the Center for Arts-Inspired Learning that focused on understanding arts integration, domains of youth development, behavior management, academic and fine arts standards, outcomes and indicators, and learning strategies and activities.
 The earner developed a program plan to apply these concepts in their work with students, earning a score of 75% or greater related to specific scoring criteria.